vatesfr/xen-orchestra/docs/continuous_replication.md

 :::warning
 It is normal that you can't boot the copied VM directly: we protect it.
 The normal workflow is to make a clone and then work on it.
-This also affect "Auto Power On" VM that won't start at host reboot
+This also affect "Auto Power On" VM that won't start at host reboot.
 :::

 ## Configure it